okami101/vuetify-admin/packages/docs/guide/authentication.md

 ![login](/assets/login.jpg)

 :::tip VUE CLI PLUGIN
-[Vue CLI VA Plugin](getting-started.md) will generate for you all fully functionnal login page !
+[Vue CLI VA Plugin](getting-started.md) will generate for you all fully functional login page !
 If not using it, you can start with [login boilerplate page](https://github.com/okami101/vtec-admin/blob/master/packages/cli/generator/admin/src/views/Login.vue) for your own.
 :::